-Have lived in the district of Shepway continuously for two years immediately prior to date of application.

-- Have been resident in the district of Shepway for 3 years out of the last 5 years, even when they currently live outside of the district, for example people in hospital, HMP, temporary lodgings, women in refuges. - Have close relatives aged 18 years or more (parent, son, daughter, sister, brother) who presently live in the district of Shepway and who have lived in the district of Shepway for at least the previous 5 years immediately prior to date of application. - Have special circumstances which the Council considers give rise to a local connection e.g. grew up in the area but moved away and no longer meet the normal residence conditions, or need to move to the district for urgent social reasons such as to receive/give support or to escape violence. - Households who can evidence 16 hours per week or more of permanent employment (not casual) for a current duration of at least 6 months or more within the district and require to live in the district of Shepway due to their job can also be considered.
+- Have lived in the district of Folkestone & Hythe continuously for two years immediately prior to date of application. - Have been resident in the district of Folkestone & Hythe for 3 years out of the last 5 years, even when they currently live outside of the district, for example people in hospital, HMP, temporary lodgings, women in refuges.
+Time spent away at University or college will count as living continuously within the district providing the applicant had previously lived in the district immediately prior to the start of their course and being part of household currently living in the district. - Applicants serving in the armed forces and who had previously lived in the district immediately prior to commencing their service and being part of a household currently living in the district will count as living continuously within the district. - Have close relatives aged 18 years or more (parent, son, daughter, sister, brother) who presently live in the district of Folkestone & Hythe and who have lived in the district of Folkestone & Hythe for at least the previous 5 years immediately prior to date of application. - Have special circumstances which the Council considers give rise to a local connection e.g. grew up in the area but moved away and no longer meet the normal residence conditions, or need to move to the district for urgent social reasons such as to receive/give support or to escape violence. - Households who can evidence 16 hours per week or more of permanent employment (not casual) for a current duration of at least 6 months or more within the district and require to live in the district of Folkestone & Hythe due to their job can also be considered. - The Government has issued Right to Move statutory guidance on social housing allocations for local housing authorities in England.
+The Right to Move is intended to allow existing social tenants to apply to move across local authority boundaries and not be disadvantaged by local connection criteria with the intention of preventing hardship and encouraging tenants into work.
+Applicants under the Right to Move criteria will be placed in Band C and will receive one reasonable offer of accommodation (More information is provided in Appendix 2)